 The Royal Chocolate

 Escape from the beaches for a while, and head to Town Center for the popular Chocolate Fondue dessert at The Royal Chocolate.

 Choose from three different types of chocolate and four dipping items, or choose the package which includes a drink and three pieces of chocolate.

 We ordered the full package with frozen hot chocolate drinks, and everything was sensational!

 The servers were super friendly and helpful, and it made the experience even better.
 Highly recommended!

 (Website) Open daily.
 164 Central Park Ave.
 Virginia Beach

 As you can see, I did a lot of eating on my recent trip to Virginia Beach, and not a bad meal was had.
-I received complimentary gift certificates to use towards my meals at Commune and Bubba’s, and the remainder of the meals I paid for myself.
+I received complimentary gift certificates to use for my meals at Commune and Bubba’s, and the remainder of the meals I paid for myself.
 I’m really impressed with the culinary offerings in the area, especially with what’s happening in the ViBe district, and I’m looking forward to seeing what else pops up there over time.

 Where are your favorite restaurants in Virginia Beach?
 Have you tried any of the restaurants I mentioned?